The Festival Orchestra

 Music Director

-Moody was Music Director for both the Portland Symphony (Maine) and the Winston-Salem Symphony (N.C.), and held conducting positions with The Phoenix Symphony, Evansville Philharmonic, Santa Fe Opera, Brevard Music Center, New York City Youth Orchestra, and Landestheater Linz.
+Prior positions for Maestro Moody have included music director for both the Portland Symphony (Maine) and the Winston-Salem Symphony (North Carolina).
+Earlier in his career, he held conducting positions with the Phoenix Symphony, Evansville Philharmonic, Santa Fe Opera, Brevard Music Center, Interschool Orchestras of New York City, and apprenticed at Landestheater Opera in Linz, Austria.

-Learn more about our amazing Festival Orchestra musicians by clicking the button below.
+See our full 2025 Festival Orchestra listing by clicking the button below.

 Click the button below to hear past Orchestra Recordings from Central Sound at EIGHT, a part of Arizona PBS.
 Arizona Musicfest thanks Central Sound for recording Festival concerts and producing broadcasts heard on KBAQ-FM 89.5 and on Eight-Classical, digital TV channel 8.4.